chronosphereio/calyptia-fluent-linter-action/README.md

 1. Make sure to change `CONFIG_LOCATION_GLOB` to a [glob](<https://en.wikipedia.org/wiki/Glob_(programming)>) that points to your fluent-d and/or fluent-bit configuration within the repository.

-_if you want to see it in action, take a look at the [example here](https://github.com/calyptia/fluent-linter-action/pull/9)_
+_If you want to see it in action, take a look at the [example here](https://github.com/calyptia/fluent-linter-action/pull/9)_

 ### Using GitHub UI

-1. Go to 4the repository you wish to add the fluent-linter-action workflow.
+1. Go to the repository you wish to add the fluent-linter-action workflow.
 1. Under the tab _Actions_ look for a button called _New workflow_.
 1. Under _Choose workflow_, you will find a text box, please type "fluent-linter".
 1. You will find Fluent-linter-action by Calyptia, look for a button called "Configure".